We can’t wait to see you!

 Whenever possible, it is important that we administer medications before meals to keep with the structure of our camp day.
 Nightly medications such as growth hormones or melatonin can be given right before campers return to their cabin for the night.

 It is very important that you update any medication changes or time to administer on your child’s health form before opening day.
-This will help us avoid a back up with our staggered opening.
+This will help us avoid a backup when meeting with the medical team.
 Thank you for your help with this!

-Lice Checks: Asheville Lice, a professional lice company will be performing lice checks on Opening Day.
+Lice Checks: Heads Up Asheivlle, a professional lice company will be performing lice checks on Opening Day.
 Please be sure to check your child’s head before camp for lice and treat if need be.
-There is a $250 fee for Asheville Lice to treat a camper upon arrival.
+There is a $250 fee for Heads Up to treat a camper upon arrival.

 Visiting Camp Before Attendance

-If your child has never been to Gwynn Valley, a visit prior to attendance can be helpful in his/her adjustment to camp.
+If your child has never been to Gwynn Valley, a visit prior to attendance can be helpful in thier adjustment to camp.
 Some apprehensions can be dispelled by seeing first-hand what the cabins, dining room, showers, and bathrooms look like.
 On Opening Day, your child will be coming back to a more familiar place.
-You are welcome to visit anytime before campers arrive for the summer, just Schedule a Tour.
+You are welcome to contact our office to arrange a tour that is convenient for you and your camper.
+We love to show families camp!

 “Kate is our great delight and our only, so it is hard for us to see her leave childhood behind.
 I cannot think of a better place to make the transition than at Gwynn Valley, among trusted friends and staff. “